graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

     - Indexers have successfully opened and closed allocations on L2
     - Indexers have successfully served queries on L2, and collected query fees
 - The number of indexers on L2 is (still) at least 50% the number of indexers on L1
+- Total Delegation on L2 is (still) at least 50% of total Delegation on L1
 - Gateway QoS metrics on L2 are comparable to metrics on L1
-- At least 90% of L1 subgraphs with more than the minimum curation signal have migrated to L2
+- At least 90% of subgraphs that have had queries in the last month are now deployed on L2.

 # Backwards Compatibility